diaspd/dt-money/README.md

 </br>

 ## 📄 Project
-💰Project to manage finances.
+💰 Project to manage finances.
 Using concepts to how to work with a API, Axios, useCallback, useMemo.

 <br></br>